 Date: 4 July 2018

-To the general cyber threat, threat Intelligence is a widely used term now.
-If you are a cyber security professional, you must be at least familiar with the term even if you don't fully understand the nuances.
+Threat Intelligence is a widely used term now.
+If you are a cybersecurity professional, you must be familiar with the term even if you don't fully understand the nuances.
 Threat intelligence plays a crucial role in today's cybersecurity defence apparatus and must be correctly understood by professionals working in the various domains of cybersecurity, especially those in security operations centres, dealing with SIEM like tools or those that work with incident response teams.

 What is cyber threat intelligence and its importance?